StanfordVL/b1k-baselines/tutorials/openvla.md

 ## OpenVLA-OFT
-This toturial provides a simplest version instruction to finetune OpenVLA-OFT on the 2025 BEHAVIOR-1K Challenge dataset.
+This tutorial provides a simplest version instruction to finetune OpenVLA-OFT on the 2025 BEHAVIOR-1K Challenge dataset.

 ### Repo Clone